GeorgeU029/emotion_-recognition/README.md

 ## Training the Model

-# Run the following script to build and train the model.
+Run the following script to build and train the model.
-# The model is still being improved, but it is functional.

 python train_model_with_amd.py

 ## Testing the Model

-# After training, test the model using these scripts:
-python testing.py         # For images
-python testing_video.py   # For videos
+After training, test the model using these scripts: python testing.py         # For images python testing_video.py   # For videos

 ## Output

-# The results will be saved as:
+The results will be saved as:
 output.png